asepnh/Temperature-Data-Logger/README.md

 Project history below:

-Trying to develop a device that allows temperature data logging as simple as available.
+Trying to develop a device that allows temperature data logging as simple as possible.
 Resource available will be a laptop that can standby to record data.
 Other option will be to upload data to cloud.